Skip to main content

 • Events and workshops – Sticky notes are most effective when integrated into the event itself.
 Conferences, training sessions, and workshops frequently require quick notes, prompts, or interactive exercises.
 When the product is incorporated into these activities, its usage becomes immediate and apparent.

-• Fast-paced office roles – Administrative, operational, reception, property management, and logistics roles utilize sticky notes frequently.
-These products are well-suited to environments characterized by multitasking and frequent interruptions.
+• Fast-paced office roles – Administrative, operational, reception, property management, and logistics roles utilise sticky notes frequently.
+These products are well-suited to environments characterised by multitasking and frequent interruptions.

 • Shared workspaces – In hot-desking and shared meeting spaces, sticky notes are practical due to their disposable and communal nature.
 In contrast, notebooks are personal items and are more likely to be left unused or forgotten.

-• Onboarding and internal initiatives -Notebooks convey a sense of organization and intentionality.
+• Onboarding and internal initiatives -Notebooks convey a sense of organisation and intentionality.
 In staff packages, training programs, or internal initiatives, they signal preparation and professionalism, even if not used daily.

 • Meeting-heavy teams – Consulting, human resources, finance, leadership, and project teams often prefer to consolidate notes in a single location.
 Notebooks facilitate this practice more effectively than loose notes distributed across workspaces.